-- (a) Openness required.
-All meetings of public bodies shall be open to the public unless excepted in subsection (c) and closed in accordance with Section 2a. - (b) Construction of exceptions.
+- be open to the public unless excepted in subsection (c) and closed in accordance with Section 2a. - (b) Construction of exceptions.
 The exceptions contained in subsection (c) are in derogation of the requirement that public bodies meet in the open, and therefore, the exceptions are to be strictly construed, extending only to subjects clearly within their scope.
 The exceptions authorize but do not require the holding of a closed meeting to discuss a subject included within an enumerated exception. - (c) Exceptions.
-A public body may hold closed meetings to consider the following subjects: - (1) The appointment, employment, compensation, discipline, performance, or dismissal of specific employees, specific individuals who serve as independent contractors in a park, recreational, or educational setting, or specific volunteers of the public body or legal counsel for the public body, including hearing testimony on a complaint lodged against an employee, a specific individual who serves independent as an a park, recreational, or educational contractor in setting, or a volunteer of the public body or against legal counsel for the public body to determine its validity.
-However, a meeting to consider an increase in compensation to a specific employee of a public body that subject to the Local Government Wage is Increase Transparency Act may not be closed and shall be open to the public and posted and held in accordance with this Act.
+A public body may hold closed meetings to consider the following subjects: - (1)appointment, employment, compensation, The discipline, performance, or dismissal specific of employees, specific individuals who serve as independent in a park, recreational, contractors or educational setting, or specific volunteers of the public body or legal counsel for the public body, including hearing testimony on a complaint lodged against an employee, a specific individual who serves as independent an contractor in a park, recreational, or educational setting, or a volunteer of the public body or against legal counsel for the public body to determine its validity.
+However, a meeting to consider an increase in compensation to a specific employee of a public body that subject to the Local Government Wage Transparency Act may not be closed and shall be open to the

+1 public and posted and held in accordance with this Act.